-This paper shows how the TP model transformation is capable of defining polytopic models with various types of convex hulls of a given LPV model in a few minutes without analytical derivations.
-We may conclude that the TP model transformation, as a uniform and tractable numerical method, may replace the analytic polytopic model decomposition techniques.
+This paper shows how the TP model transformation is capable of defining affine models with various types of convex hulls of a given LPV model in a few minutes without analytical derivations.
+We may conclude that the TP model may replace the analytic affine model decomposition.
 We studied the example of the LPV model of the prototypical aeroelastic wing section.